-The eligibility criteria for means-tested benefits from social assistance for older people is just the fact of reaching the statutory retirement age.
+The eligibility criteria for means-tested benefits from basic social assistance for older people (not a "minimum pension" in terms of the Statutory pension insurance scheme) is just the fact of reaching the statutory retirement age.
 There exists no other request e.g., for specific minimum years of contributions.